 This draft language is intended to serve as a model and is meant to guide and educate.
-Before submitting this language to any legislative office, bill drafter, or elected official, please reach out to NDSS staff.
-For more information please contact Nick Leto, Manager of State Government Relations, at nleto@ndss.org.
+Before submitting this language to any legislative office, bill drafter, or elected official, please contact NDSS staff at policy@ndss.org.

 NONDISCRIMINATION IN ACCESS TO ORGAN TRANSPLANTATION